Shannon-Goddard/hashtag-blockchain-proof-of-concept/README.md

 **TL;DR**: Developer stumbled onto something cool while building a game - hashtag protocol using Instagram/Facebook/X for community-verified transactions.
 Processed ~1,000 test transactions. **Research/educational use only** — seeking academic collaborators for validation.

+## 🤝 Call for Collaborators

+We are seeking academic and industry partners to reproduce and validate our findings:
+- **Statistical validation**: Independent assessment of accuracy metrics
+- **Security analysis**: Adversarial testing and platform manipulation resistance
+- **Ethics review**: Privacy compliance and platform ToS guidance
+- **Reproducibility**: Validate parsing and geographic clustering on sample data

+If interested, open a `research-collab` issue or email shannon@loyal9.app.
+See CONTRIBUTING.md for details.

 > **🎯 New to this research?** Check out our [**NAVIGATION_GUIDE.md**](./NAVIGATION_GUIDE.md) for a fun but rigorous tour of our breakthrough!

 ## ⚠️ Security & Ethics (Read First)